 - 1. Open the water supply and return valves to the unit and ensure that the system pumps are running. - 2.
-Open the natural gas supply valve(s) to the unit. - 3.
+Open the NATURAL GAS supply valve(s) to the unit. - 3.
 Set the control panel ON/OFF switch to the OFF position. - 4.
-Turn on external AC power to the unit.
-The display will show LOSS OF POWER and the time and date. - 5.
-Enter the password 6817 to continue. - 6.
-Set the unit to the Manual Mode by pressing the AUTO/MAN key.
-A flashing Manual Valve Position message will be displayed with the present position in %.
+Turn on external AC power to the unit. - 5.
+Enter the password 6817 to continue. - Set the unit to the MANUAL mode by pressing the AUTO/MAN key.
+A flashing MANUAL VALVE POSITION message will be displayed with the present position in %.
 Also, the MANUAL LED will light. - 7.
-Adjust the air/fuel valve position to 0% by pressing the $\mathbf{\nabla}$ arrow key. - 8.
+Adjust the air/fuel valve position to 0% by pressing the ▼ arrow key. - 8.
 Ensure that the leak detection ball valve downstream of the SSOV is open. - 9.
 Set the ON/OFF switch to the ON position. - 10.
-Change the valve position to 30% using the ▲ arrow key.
+Change the valve position to 28% using the ▲ arrow key.
 The unit should begin its start sequence and fire. - 11.
 Using the ▲ arrow key, increase the valve open position to 100% and then allow the valve position to reach 100%. - 12.
-Check that the gas pressure downstream of the SSOV is within the range listed below.
-If gas pressure adjustment is required, remove the brass hex nut on the SSOV actuator (see Figure 4-4) to access the gas pressure adjustment screw.
-Slowly rotate the screw, in approximately 1/4-turn increments, clockwise to reduce the oxygen level or counterclockwise to increase the oxygen level, as needed, to reach the value listed below.
-Allow the combustion analyzer to stabilize following each adjustment.
+With the valve position at 100%, insert the combustion analyzer probe into the 1/8" (3.18 mm) port at the rear of the exhaust manifold.
+Allow enough time for the combustion analyzer to settle.